brancz/nextjs-deterministic-builds/README.md

 This repo intends to demonstrate how to build NextJS apps deterministically.
 The important part of making the build deterministic is the content of [`next.config.js`](./next.config.js).
 An important caveat is that if the NextJS preview mode is used, this makes it insecure, do not do this if you use preview mode!

 This repo is based on the [`with-docker`](https://github.com/vercel/next.js/tree/canary/examples/with-docker) example.
+And extends it by making the container image being built also deterministic.

 ## Verify